conneroisu/conneroh.com/internal/data/docs/projects/cpre488-mp0.md

 **24-Bit Color**
 0xABCDEF:
-Red: 0xAB | Green: 0xCD | green: EF
+Red: 0xAB | Green: 0xCD | Blue: EF

 **12-Bit Color
 0xABC

-Red: 0xC | Green: 0xB | green: 0xA
+Red: 0xC | Green: 0xB | Blue: 0xA

 Now that we have an example 24-bit color separated into the three colors, we can look at the conversion for each.